SQream/sqream_docs/tutorials/getting_started/sqream_sql.rst

    * SQream DB identifier names such as table names and column names are not case sensitive.
 SQream DB lowercases all identifiers bu default.
 If you want to maintain case, enclose the identifiers with double-quotes.
    * SQream DB places all tables in the `public` schema, unless another schema is created and specified as part of the table name.

-If you are done with this table, you can use :ref:`DROP TABLE <drop_table>` to remove the table and all of its data.
+If you are done with this table, you can use :ref:`drop_table` to remove the table and all of its data.

 .. code-block:: psql